ipa-fog/set_initialpose/README.md

-# package to set the initial robot pose under ROS
+# package to set the initial robot pose using ROS

 Option 1 (`use_last_known_pose = false`):
   - Set initial 2D-Pose in launch-file.